yiisoft/yii2/docs/guide/runtime-routing.md

 Routing and URL Creation
 ========================

-When a Yii application starts processing a requested URL, the first step it does is to parse the URL into a [route](structure-controllers.md#routes).
+When a Yii application starts processing a requested URL, the first step it takes is to parse the URL into a [route](structure-controllers.md#routes).
 The route is then used to instantiate the corresponding [controller action](structure-controllers.md) to handle the request.
 This whole process is called *routing*.